SunilPark1129/OpenAI-Image/README.md

 - First time using Vite.
 I was satisfied with how fast it was to use (hmr).
 - In this project, I studied more how to fetch and practiced catching errors more.
-- I have learned that I need a backend server to hide my api key.
-I have to create a server on the backend and hide the api key.
+- I have learned that I need a backend server to hide the api key.
 Even if I hide it with .env, people can still check it thorugh the dev tool.
-It's an api key with a limit anyway, so I left it open.
+So I made a backend server to study and hide the api key.

 ## Project Status
 Completed